mentorLAB/blog-mtn/README.md

 #### Promises

 Axios methods return promise objects.
-This allows for other code to run until your request receives a response
+This allows for other code to run until your request receives a response.

 To handle the response you will use the `.then` method for fulfilled requests and the `.catch` method for rejected requests;
 Each of these methods take a callback function. `.then` will give you the response object and `.catch` will give you the error (usually the reason for rejection.)

+You should note that promises are asynchronous.
+This means that any code that is dependant upon the response from the axios request or that needs to be run after the response arrives, should be in the callback function in the `.then` or `.catch`.

 For example: